damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

     - Process parameters of each machining operation ( refer to template of manufacturing sequences below)
        - Process parameters of 3D printing
        - Process parameters of Laser cutting
-       - Process parameters of CNC machine such as Lathe, Milling , etc.
+       - Process parameters of CNC machines such as Lathe, Milling , etc.
        - Process parameters of welding
     - Raw material
     - Manufacturing files (STL, svg or G-code, ...)